tijlleenders/ZinZen-scheduler/documentation/technical/Troubleshooting.md

 * solution: make sure you run the script with your current working dir in root.

+#### Bindgen..../scripts/deno_test.sh: line 18: wasm-bindgen: command not found
+* issue: wasm-bindgen is not installed but called from deno_test.sh

+* solution: install wasm-bindgen using `cargo install -f wasm-bindgen-cli` (make sure openssl and pkg-config are installed on your system first)

 #### wasm-strip: command not found
 * issue: `wasm-strip: command not found` message when running deno_test_script.sh